 Palma’s Gothic Roman Catholic cathedral, often simply called La Seu, has some impressive and imposing architecture, the earliest of which dates back to the 1200s.
 The expansive building is found in the old Roman part of the city – and it’s a fascinating place to explore, both inside and outside.
 Interestingly, Antoni Gaudí was invited to help restore the cathedral in the early 1900s, but his input to the project was abandoned after he had an argument with the contractor!

-Catedral de Mallorca is open to visitors Monday to Friday 10:00 to 15:15, with later opening hours during the summer.
-On Saturdays the cathedral is open from 10:00 to 14:15.
+Catedral de Mallorca is open to visitors Monday to Saturday 10:00 to 14:15.

 Castell de Bellver

 This circular Gothic castle is found on a hilltop on the outskirts of Palma.
 Surrounded by forest, it dates back to the 14th century.
 The former home of various Kings of Mallorca, the castle now houses the Palma History Museum.
 It’s well worth exploring to learn more about the history of the island, as well as to enjoy the impressive surroundings of the castle.